JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 For a brief window of time, the primitive recursive functions looked like a reasonable candidate for the definition of algorithm.

-Two students of Hilbert, Ackermann and Sudan, each produced a function which failed to be primitive recursive but which had an intuitively-algorithmic definition.
+Two students of Hilbert, Ackermann and Sudan, each produced the description of a function which everyone would recognize as an algorithm, but which failed to be primitive recursive.

-We now know that the addition of one more operator, namely the minimization operator \\(\\mu\\), is enough to construct every function that is intuitively-algorithmic.
+We now know that the addition of one more operator, namely the minimization operator \\(\\mu\\), is enough to construct every function that meets our intuitive understanding of an algorithm.

 ### Fast-growing functions

-The Ackermann and Sudan examples both employ a use of "double recursion", creating function which grows faster than any primitive recursive function.
+The Ackermann and Sudan examples both employ a use of "double recursion", creating functions which grow faster than any primitive recursive function.

 The Ackermann function is defined as: